Chandumanga/Shell_Script_Projects/README.md

 # Shell_Script_Project
-This repository consists of applications such as 1.User management application:
+This repository consists of applications such as:
+1.User management application:
 In this application we have seven options like Add user,Search for user,Change password,Delete user,Show all users,Users count,Exit.